Daddy Doula Cheat Sheet: Your Guide to Become a Daddy DoulaFeb 23, 2022

 BIRTH EDUCATION IS FOR DADS.

-Their labor is different from yours, but no less significant.
+Their labor is different but no less significant.
 I've seen men who are almost as sweaty, exhausted, and exhilarated at the moment of birth as the new mother.

 I've seen partners so engaged and focused that they can't help but rock and sway and breathe, instinctively mirroring the birther's movements and sounds.